I recently bought a MAC Laptop because people say they aren’t affected by most viruses.

 First, you have to download iMyMac-Cleaner and open it on your device.
 The main screen will open.
 In this section, you are able to check your device’ System Status.

-On the left-hand side of the screen, click on “Junk Files.”
+On the left-hand side of the screen, click on “System Junk.”
 This allows you to clean your device’ junk files.

 In this step, you will click the “Scan” button and wait.
 After the program has scanned all your junk files, it will be shown to you.